MarcosSaade/optimal-sp500/DOCUMENTATION.md

 ## Overview

-This project implements a sophisticated machine learning pipeline for predicting S&P 500 excess returns using ensemble methods, meta-labeling, and regime-dependent position sizing.
+This project implements a machine learning pipeline for predicting S&P 500 excess returns using ensemble methods, meta-labeling, and regime-dependent position sizing.

-**Performance**: See evaluation results (per-fold and aggregate statistics are recorded by the evaluation pipeline)

 ## Architecture